GangLi-0814/PyStaData/Notes/Paper_Notes/Notes_Gillespie_2009/Notes_Gillespie_2009.md

 ![](./images/3.png)

 On the one hand, conventional farms are more profitable than pasture-based and semi-pasture-based farms.
-On the other hand, when whole-farm measures are used, significant differences are not found on a per cow basis, but the pasture-based operations yield higher net return on a cwt milk produced basis.
+On the other hand, **when whole-farm measures are used, significant differences are not found on a per cow basis, but the pasture-based operations yield higher net return on a cwt milk produced basis**.

 ### Multinomial Logit Production System Choice Estimates